nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 &nbsp;

-{{!-- unmigrated-inline-wiki-markup: {multi-excerpt:name=manifest-format-warning}{warning:title=Formatting} The trickiest and most important part of a "MANIFEST.MF" file is its formatting.
+{{!-- unmigrated-wiki-markup: {multi-excerpt:name=manifest-format-warning}{warning:title=Formatting} The trickiest and most important part of a "MANIFEST.MF" file is its formatting.
 One mistake and the OSGi context can't be correctly started, leading to unexpected issues and an unreachable bundle.
 Here are the three formatting rules to respect: # Each property name: #* begins at the first character of the line; #* ends with a colon without space between the name of the property and the colon itself. # Each value: #* must be preceded by a space; #* ends with a "end of line" with eventually a comma before it. # There MUST be an EMPTY LINE at the END OF THE FILE. {warning}{multi-excerpt} --}}

 &nbsp;